mbeyeler/opencv-python-blueprints/README.md

 For questions, discussions, and more detailed help please refer to the Google group: https://groups.google.com/d/forum/opencv-python-blueprints

-If you use this code (or part of it) in a scientific publication, please cite as:
+If you use either book or code in a scholarly publication, please cite as:
 > M. Beyeler, (2016).
 OpenCV with Python Blueprints.
-Zenodo. http://doi.org/10.5281/zenodo.154060
+Packt Publishing Ltd., London, England, 230 pages, ISBN 978- 178528269-0.

 ## Critical Reception